Flavour and Electroweak Precision Constraints on a Simplified Dark Matter Model with a Light Spin-0 Mediator: Working Model: Simplified Dark Matter

+After the electroweak symmetry breaking, the $V(S,H)$ can be expressed in terms of the physical Higgs field $h$ and the VEV ($v$) and defined as $V(S,h)$ of eq.~\eqref{eq:model}.
+The relevant expression is given by

 In principle, the mediator S could mix with the SM Higgs.
-However, we have kept those mixing parameters ($ \lambda_{1} $) to be small.
-The similar simplified model is considered in our pervious work \cite{Kolay:2024wns}, where we studied the phenomenology focused on the high-mass region of the mediator i.e $ M_S \geq 100 $ GeV.
-In this work, we intend to study the low-mass region of the mediator, i.e., for the region $ M_S \leq 10 $ GeV.
-The corresponding possible higher dimensional operators and UV completion of this simplified model are discussed in detail in \cite{Kolay:2024wns}.
+However, we have kept those mixing parameters ($ \lambda_{1} $) small.
+A similar simplified model is considered in our previous work \cite{Kolay:2024wns}, where we studied the phenomenology focused on the high-mass region of the mediator, i.e, $ M_S \geq 100$ GeV.
+In this work, we intend to study the low-mass region of the mediator, i.e., for the region $ M_S \leq 10$ GeV.
+The corresponding possible higher-dimensional operators and UV completion of this simplified model are discussed in detail in \cite{Kolay:2024wns}.

+\paragraph{\underline{Motivation for Low-Mass Spin-0 Mediators}:} Inspired by the various motivations for scalar and pseudoscalar extensions, in this work, we focus on a general spin-0 extension of the SM.
+Such an approach offers advantages over considering purely scalar or pseudoscalar mediators separately.
+A key motivation is that CP-violating couplings of a spin-0 mediator can contribute to (chromo-)electric dipole moments of fundamental fermions and atomic nuclei, and can introduce new CP-violating phases in meson mixing---effects not possible with purely scalar or pseudoscalar couplings, which affect amplitudes but do not generate new CP-violating phases~\cite{PDG:2024cpv,Batell:2017kty}.
+Experimentally, a spin-0 mediator with CP-violating couplings can lead to distinctive collider signals, such as angular asymmetries in $\tau^+ \tau^-$ or $t\bar{t}$ decays, and CP-sensitive angular correlations between jets in the transverse plane or among multiple photons~\cite{Haisch:2016gry, Chen:2023ins, Azevedo:2022jnd, ATLAS:2020evk, Chen:2017bff}.
+These features are absent in the purely scalar or pseudoscalar case and thus serve as clear signatures of CP violation.